psu-hcr/lus-rosscripts/README.md

 # lus-rosscripts
 This is a temporary file for lus iiwa_ros scripts.
 These need to be organized into a single package and removed from the organization repo.

-##These scripts must be documented in the readme or removed.

 This project is set up as a submodule of the psu-hcr fork of epfl-lasa/iiwa_ros repo.
 If you want to make modifications and push to the lus-rosscripts repo, contact Lu.

 ## Requirements